-The Professional Practice module in year two allows you to network with key players in the local media industry.
+The Professional Practice module in year two of the Media Production degree allows you to network with key players in the local media industry.
 The module is designed to develop confidence and networking skills with a view to obtaining a 20 day work placement after the Easter break.
 The intention is that will translate into a full sandwich year opportunity.

-Graduates have pursued successful careers in film, TV and radio production and presentation, press and public relations, web design and journalism.
+Graduates from our Media Production degree have pursued successful careers in film, TV and radio production and presentation, press and public relations, web design and journalism.